8ka9yk6e5/Programation_Study/README.md

 - [x] obj_constructor.js - Application of constructors;
 - [x] obj_to_primitive_conversion.js - Application of object conversion;
 - [x] process.js - Application and study about the internal module of process, using some main commands;
+- [x] prototypal_inheritance.js - Syntax and application of inheritance and start about prototypies;
 - [x] rest_spread.js - The use of "..." in functions, either in parameter(spread) or arguments(rest);
 - [x] Scheduling.js - Start use of Asynchronous programming, use of "setTimeout" and "setInterval";
 - [x] symbol.js - Application of symbol primitive type;